codeheartdesign/codeheartdesign.com/content/index/workshop.md

 ---
-layout: homepage/section
+layout: homepage/workshop
 headline: Workshop
 banner: workshop.jpg
+name: Sharon Steed
+workshop: Communicating with Empathy
+abstract: |
+  Teaching developers and designers the behaviors needed to be effective communicators and optimal collaborators.
+link:
+  url: "#tickets"
+  name: Get tickets
 ---

-#### Communicating with Empathy

-_Teaching developers and designers the behaviors needed to be effective communicators and optimal collaborators._

 This half-day workshop explores the principles of empathy that foster the best, most  productive communication in individuals and on tech teams in the workplace.